The Queen of Sheba Visits King Solomon: Realization

-Comparing Philip II of Spain to the Biblical figure of Solomon was a common theme in the years leading up to his reign, and in the early years thereof.
-As his father, Charles V, was seen as the more warlike David, Philip was viewed as the more temperate Solomon, overlooking his severe idolatry and the killing his half-brother Adonijah, in hopes that he would see the prudence in exercising a degree of religious toleration.
+The representation of Philip II of Spain as the Biblical figure of Solomon was common in the years leading up to his ascension to the throne and in the initial years of his reign.
+While his father, Charles V, was compared to the more warlike biblical king David, Philip was viewed as the more temperate Solomon, overlooking his severe idolatry and the killing his half-brother Adonijah, in hopes that he would see the prudence in exercising a degree of religious toleration.
 In his impassioned speech for a peaceful reconciliation with Protestantism before the English Parliament in 1534, the reform-minded Catholic bishop Reginald Pole said that the appeasing of controversies of religion in Christianity is not appointed to this emperor, but to his son.

 After a devastating fire at the Sint Janskerk in the neighboring Gouda in 1552, Philip was one of the first to donate a stained glass window towards the rebuilding, as he had done at St Bavo's upon the occasion of his father's abdication.
 Habsburg donations such as these were both an expression of piety and a statement of power.
 The 1557 King's Window by Dirk Crabeth in the north transept is 20 meters high.
 The top portion depicts The Dedication of the Temple by Solomon.
 Two years before the painting, Solomon is paraded as the biblical predecessor of Philip, who inherits Solomon's good qualities and abilities by association.
 Viglius van Aytta was the intermediary between Brussels and Gouda for the reglazing of St John's.